 While a real first-aid kit is useful for any nurse, try giving your friend a themed kit to switch things up.
 Make your own hangover kit stocked with things like pain reliever and water bottles or a fashion emergency kit with items such as tape, deodorant and clear nail polish for when they’re in a pinch.

 Nurses are constantly sanitizing so they most likely don’t need any more hand sanitizer, but this gift makes for a funny joke and certainly adds to their collection.

 With all of these gift ideas, you can combine your top picks and create the perfect care package for your favorite nurse.
-If your caretaker friend prefers something sweet, send them a basket of these nurse brownie pops for any occasion.
+If your caretaker friend prefers something sweet, send them a basket for any occasion.
 No matter how you say thank you, show your appreciation and let them know how valued they are!